 Is your little candy corn asleep?
 Place him in a bowl of candy to help him blend in.

-You can even take photos with sleeping babies a step further and create a whole scene based on their costume.
+You can even take photos with sleeping babies a step further and create a whole scene based on their costumes.
 Check out what a creative mom did with her little witch in the picture below.

 Have you decided to not have a costume for baby’s first Halloween?
-You can still get a Baby’s first Halloween picture by placing them in a pumpkin you’ve carved out.
+You can still get a baby’s first Halloween picture by placing them in a pumpkin you’ve carved out.
 Just make sure to keep the baby wipes handy.

 - Go early.
 Does your baby normally go to bed at 7:30 every night?
 You don’t have to break your routine to have fun.
 Just plan things around your baby’s schedule.
 It will make life easier for both of you.

 - Get creative!
 Halloween does not have to be a budget-buster.
 Between your local craft and thrift stores and a little elbow grease, you can make just about anything happen.